TIY-ATL-ROR-2015-Sep/course-notes/postwork.md

 Just after Chapter 1 a substantial amount of *magic* will disappear from the code around you.
-And in Chapter 2 you'll see how you could add Classes and Objects to a language that doesn't have them!
+And in Chapter 2 you'll see how you could add Classes and Objects to a language that doesn't have them.
 If you're brave enough to proceed to chapters 3, 4, and 5, you'll get a taste of the logic programming paradigm and then even build your own language and compiler!

 **NOTE**: Try doing some of the exercises, but don't commit to doing **every single one** like I did.
 Getting exposed to the ideas is the most important thing, do a few exercises each section to grasp the material better.

 [books-tweet]: https://twitter.com/lukego/status/632450443566780416
 [sicp-review]: http://www.amazon.com/review/R403HR4VL71K8/ref=cm_cr_dp_title?ie=UTF8&ASIN=0262510871&channel=detail-glance&nodeID=283155&store=books